fairtracks/fairtracks.net/content/markdown/fair/fair-07-transformation.md

 In particular, we will provide a _FAIRtracks_ module that contains data models and processing steps to transform metadata to follow the [FAIRtracks standard](/standards/#standards-01-fairtracks).

-**Refine and apply templates:** A uniFAIR module typically consists of a set of generic _task_ and _flow templates_ with related data models, (de)serializers, and utility functions.
+**Refine and apply templates:** A Omnipy module typically consists of a set of generic _task_ and _flow templates_ with related data models, (de)serializers, and utility functions.
 The user can then pick task and flow templates from this extensible, modular catalog, further refine them in the context of a custom, use case-specific flow, and apply them to the desired compute engine to carry out the transformations needed to wrangle data into the required shape.

-**Rerun only when needed:** When piecing together a custom flow in uniFAIR, the user has persistent access to the state of the data at every step of the process.
+**Rerun only when needed:** When piecing together a custom flow in Omnipy, the user has persistent access to the state of the data at every step of the process.
 Persistent intermediate data allows for caching of tasks based on the input data and parameters.
 Hence, if the input data and parameters of a task does not change between runs, the task is not rerun.
 This is particularly useful for